 Anyway- Vanessa created this recipe.. so here she is to tell you all about it:

 Easter is one of my favourite foody times, because, you’ve guessed it, I get to make chocolate desserts ( because nothing is better than a chocolate dessert! ).
 As you may already know about me, I love to both veganise my favourite recipes from pre-vegan days, as well as finding a way of making them chocolatey.
-And when chocolate gets involved, it’s also a great excuse to use some of the last oranges of the season.
+I used to adore pecan pie, so that meant that I had to get chocolate involved with this recipe!
+I also thought it a great excuse to use some of the last oranges of the season.
 As everyone knows chocolate and orange belong together.
 (I know there are some of you who don’t think that, but trust me, they do!)

-For the filling, the ingredients are pretty easy however some you may be less familiar with silken tofu.
+For the filling, the ingredients are pretty easy, and combine together to make a gloriously rich filling.
+However some you may be less familiar with silken tofu.
 You can pick up a packs of it from most supermarkets and health shops, or from online.
 Most packs of silken tofu will be around 300 g so you can just pour the whole contents in for ease.

 To bake-it’s ideal to use a loose base flan or quiche tin, as this makes it easy to pop the whole pie out, and it looks so pretty for presentation.
 But if you don’t have a loose tin and just have a solid based tin, it works just fine, you just can’t take the whole thing out at once.